Background pattern

 Package Leaflet: Information for the User

-Benepali 25 mg pre-filled syringe
+Benepali 25 mg solution for injection in pre-filled syringe

 etanercept

-Read this leaflet carefully before you start using this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor, pharmacist or nurse.
+• If you have any further questions, ask your doctor, pharmacist, or nurse.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Benepali and what is it used for

-• the treatment ofmoderate to severe rheumatoid arthritis;
+• treat moderate or severe rheumatoid arthritis;

 • psoriatic arthritis;

-• axial spondyloarthritis, includingankylosing spondylitis;
+• severe axial spondyloarthritis, including ankylosing spondylitis;

-In patients withpsoriatic arthritiswith multiple joint involvement, Benepali can improve your ability to perform normal daily activities.
+In patients with psoriatic arthritis with multiple joint involvement, Benepali can improve your ability to perform normal daily activities.

-In patients withsymmetrically multiple, swollen, or painful joints(e.g., in hands, wrists, and feet), Benepali can delay the progression of structural damage to these joints caused by the disease.
+In patients with multiple symmetric joints that are swollen or painful (e.g. in hands, wrists, and feet), Benepali can delay the progression of structural damage to these joints caused by the disease.

 Benepali is also indicated for the treatment of children and adolescents with the following diseases:

-No use Benepali
+Do not use Benepali

-• if you or the child in your care areallergic to etanerceptor to any of the othercomponents of this medication(listed in section 6).
-If you or the child experience allergic reactions, such as chest tightness, rapid breathing, dizziness, or rash, do not inject more Benepali and immediately contact your doctor.
+• if you or the child in your care are allergic to etanercept or any of the other ingredients of this medicine (listed in section 6).
+If you or the child experience allergic reactions, such as chest tightness, wheezing, dizziness, or rash, do not inject more Benepali and contact your doctor immediately.

 Warnings and precautions

-• Hepatitis C:Inform your doctor if you or the child have hepatitis C. Your doctor may want to monitor the treatment with Benepali in case the infection worsens.
+• Hepatitis C:Inform your doctor if you or the child have hepatitis C. Your doctor may want to monitor treatment with Benepali in case the infection worsens.

 Children and adolescents

-Use of Benepali with other medications
+Using Benepali with other medicines

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Benepali should only be used during pregnancy if clearly necessary.

-If you have received Benepali during pregnancy, your baby may be at a higher risk of contracting an infection.
-Additionally, in a study, more birth defects were observed when the mother had received etanercept during pregnancy, compared to mothers who had not received etanercept or similar medications (TNF antagonists), but no pattern was observed in the types of birth defects reported.
-Another study found no increased risk of congenital defects when the mother had received etanercept during pregnancy.
-Your doctor will help you decide if the benefits of treatment outweigh the potential risk to your baby.Consult your doctor if you wish to breastfeed while on treatment with Benepali.
-It is essential to inform the pediatrician and other healthcare professionals about the use of Benepali during pregnancy and breastfeeding before your baby receives any vaccine.
+If you have received Benepali during pregnancy, your baby may have a higher risk of getting an infection.
+Additionally, in one study, more birth defects were observed when the mother had received etanercept during pregnancy, compared to mothers who had not received etanercept or other similar medicines (TNF antagonists), but there was no pattern in the types of birth defects reported.
+Another study did not find an increased risk of congenital malformations when the mother had received etanercept during pregnancy.
+Your doctor will help you decide whether the benefits of treatment outweigh the potential risk to your baby.
+If you want to breastfeed while being treated with Benepali, ask your doctor.
+It is important that you inform the pediatrician and other healthcare professionals about the use of Benepali during pregnancy and breastfeeding before your baby receives any vaccine.

-Driving and operating machinery
+Driving and using machines

 Benepali contains sodium